Cashiuus/netbox-web/netbox/wim/wim_docs.md

 5. Manufacturers, Providers and/or Vendors
 6. RIRs
 7. ASNs
-8. Platforms, OperatingSystems
+8. Platforms, OperatingSystems, WebserverFrameworks
-8. Device Types, Roles
+9. Device Types, Roles
+10. VRFs (Virtual Routing and Forwarding) - Create a general "Public Internet" one w/ no Tenant that our public subnets can fall into
-9. IP/VLAN Roles
+11. IP/VLAN Roles
-10. Prefixes, IP Ranges, and IP Addresses
+12. Prefixes, IP Ranges, and IP Addresses
-11. VLANs
+13. VLANs
-12. Domains
+14. Domains
-13. FQDNs
+15. FQDNs